WITHDRAWALS/DROPS, CLASS PAYMENTS & POLICIES

 All parents that wish to move their child to a different class must fill out the change request form (located on our website under “forms”).
 Parents must try the class for at least 4 weeks before filling out this form.
 Class change requests cannot be completed by phone call, email notification or through a third party.

 Families are responsible for all tuition payments throughout the year.
 Any withdrawal of classes, even in the event of a class change must be initiated via the DCOM office.
-If it becomes necessary to withdraw a dancer from classes, you must notify the office via the Drop Form on our website.
+If it becomes necessary to withdraw a dancer from classes, you must notify the office via the Drop Form.
+(Drop form is located on our website under “forms”).
 Withdrawal cannot be completed by phone call, email notification or through a third party.

 All Drop Forms require two business days of processing time.
 To avoid charges on the tuition due dates, all Drop Forms must be submitted three business days prior to payment processing.